-COVID VACCINATION RISK ASSESSMENT cover s heet

-ORGANISATION

-OUR PURPOSE/MISSION

-OUR CLIENTS

-DATE

-AIM This document records the vaccination risk assessment undertaken by <organisation name=""> in consultation with the senior team/WHS committee/staff reps/Union/ staff and volunteers <add accordance="" and="" arrangements)<="" health="" in="" safety="" th="" with="" workplace="" your=""></add></organisation>

-CONSULTATION ACTIVITIES SUMMARY

-CONFIRMED Date finalised / ratified by Board?
+COVID VACCINATION RISK ASSESSMENT cover sheet ORGANISATION OUR PURPOSE/MISSION OUR CLIENTS DATE AIM This document records the vaccination risk assessment undertaken by <organisation name=""> in consultation with the senior team/WHS committee/staff reps/Union/ staff and</organisation> volunteers <add accordance="" and="" arrangements)<="" health="" in="" safety="" th="" with="" workplace="" your=""></add> CONSULTATION ACTIVITIES SUMMARY CONFIRMED Date finalised / ratified by Board?
 REVIEW Date of review (review date may be brought forward in response to a PHO or other change in circumstance)

 Our Service Settings Activities The hazards related to COVID-19 infection when those activities happen Factors that increase risk of infection/ transmission Who is impacted (which groups of clients/ staff/ others)?
-Which Tiers of Work?
+Which Tiers of Work ?
 What is the inherent risk rating (if you do nothing)?
-Low / medium/ high / critical What is the risk rating with controls in place?
+Low / medium/ high / critical What reduces/ controls the risk and is it in place?
+What is the risk rating with controls in place?
 Low / medium/ high / critical Does risk remain for the people impacted?
 Y/N Is vaccination identified as an additional, practical and necessary way of controlling / reducing the risk?
-Y/N Other risks associated with managing COVID-19 risk Additional controls in support of policy/implications
+Y/N Other risks associated with managing COVID-19 risk Additional controls in support of policy/ implications

-^{}COVID-19 can be a life threatening condition, and all risks of exposure considered (graded) as high or critical possible harm, vaccination may reduce the severity of the infection if other controls are not sufficient.
+\COVID-19 can be a life threatening condition, and all risks of exposure considered (graded) as high or critical possible harm, vaccination may reduce the severity of the infection if other controls are not sufficient.